Image

 DeHavilland Canada (Viking Air) DHC-4 Caribou

 The resulting DHC-4 - named Caribou - is a high wing aircraft with engines in the wings' leading edges.
 The two wheel main landing gear with long legs retracts forward in the nacelles.
-Typical are the gull wings: the part inside the ncalles have an anhedral, but the outer wings have a dihedral.
-The fuselage of the DHC-4 has a nearly square cross section, and has oval cabin windows.
-Cockpit windows are in front and above the pilots.
+Typical are the gull wings: the part inside the nacelles has an anhedral, but the outer wings have a dihedral.
+The fuselage of the DHC-4 has a nearly square cross section, and has quite large oval cabin windows.
+Cockpit windows are in front of and above the pilots.
 The nose is blunt; the double wheel nose gear is placed at the very beginning of it.
 It sometimes has a radar bulge.
-The rear fuselage of the Caribou slopes up, with the vertical stabiliser starting above the top of the main fuselage.
+The rear fuselage of the Caribou slopes up, with the vertical stabiliser starting above the level of the main fuselage.
 The horizontal stabilisers are attached at about a quarter from the base of the vertical fin.

 Viking Air purchased the type certificate for the DHC-4 in 2006 (together with all models from DHC-1 until DHC-7).
 It continues support for the aircraft still in operation.

 The blunt nose of the DHC-4 has the nose gear at the very front.
-The radar housing gives it a typical appearance, like that of the head of a moose.
+The radar bulge gives it a typical appearance, like that of the nose of a moose.

 The wings have anhedral inside the nacelles and dihedral outside them: a gull wing characteristic.